 Veteran chocolatier Jade Chocolates has had a couple of retail locations before.
 (I still miss their Richmond District store which I would visit on my 2x yearly dental appointments in my old neighborhood.)
 But owner Mindy Fong wanted to get a place in Chinatown to celebrate her roots (her great-grandfather had a tea house in the area) and promote this special place.

 She opened her shop on Grant Avenue 2 blocks from the Dragon Gate in July 2020.
 At first it was pickup only but now the store is open 5 days a week and the café where Mindy hosts regular afternoon teas opened in 2022.
-(I plan to celebrate my birthday there this year so I will have a story to come.)
+(I celebrated my birthday there this year so I have a story about this new place.)